Gender justice is now hiring a finance & hr manager

 Spring positions: November 30

-Even if it is past the deadline listed above, please feel free to email Dee.Baskin@GenderJustice.us for additional information about potential internships.
+Even if it is past the deadline listed above, please feel free to contact us for information about potential opportunities.

 REQUEST A SPEAKER

-Gender Justice attorneys are experts on gender and cognitive bias.
-If you’d like to host a Gender Justice speaker, please contact us and tell us a little about your group, event, or occasion.
+Gender Justice staff members are experts on gender and cognitive bias.
+If your school, business, community organization, or law firm would like to schedule a speaker, please contact us for more information.